nitin-karma/treehopper-core/README.md

 **TreehopperAI** is a local-first, agent-centric, fully open-source automation framework for building intelligent workflows — from edge AI agents to orchestrated micro-services and distributed chains.

+### 🧭 What “Local-First” Means in Treehopper

+Treehopper is local-first by design:

+- All runtimes, chains, agents, logs, and state execute locally by default
+- No cloud account is required to build or run workflows
+- LLM providers are optional, pluggable dependencies
+- Mock and offline modes are fully supported
+- Cloud deployment is an opt-in convenience — not a requirement

+You own the runtime.
+You choose where intelligence comes from.

 ```
 th whatis